yothere is the single front door to the fleet. Run yothere --help for the built-in

 invite create

-Mints a signup invite for hosted mode (requires RELAY_AUTH_MODE=hosted). --uses
+Mints a signup invite (requires YOTHERE_AUTH_MODE=hosted). --uses defaults to 1,

 kill